 And who knows when that figure may be down to 1 or 0?
 He stresses that gold buyers such as Muzeum should be transparent about what they pay for the amount of precious-metals in your items, which is displayed clearly on the Muzeum site, for example:

-As for what Muzeum is looking for from collectors, Ilmer breaks it down into three categories: gold and silver jewellery, paper money and coins.
+As for what Muzeum is looking for from collectors, Ilmer breaks it down into three categories: gold and silver jewellery, paper money and gold coins.
 He adds they may also be in the market for pocket watches and antique toys, as well.

 For jewellery with precious metals, Ilmer is looking for anything with precious metal content, whether gold, silver or platinum.
 Most items are usually marked with a stamping that indicates its purity (18k gold for example, is 75% pure gold).
 If you are unsure whether or not its made of precious metal – take advantage of the FREE evaluation services we offer at our storefront Muzeum Gold and Silver.